-- 1. It is expected that a T&T student will spend the first semester enrolled in ENC 7980 Dissertation Research developing a prospectus in accordance with the guidelines found herein. - 2.
-A Texts & Technology prospectus is typically 20-30 pages in length but can be longer or shorter depending on the preferences of the student's Dissertation Committee. - 3.
+It is expected that a T&T student will spend the first semester enrolled in ENC 7980 Dissertation Research developing a prospectus in accordance with the guidelines found herein.
+Candidates must submit the prospectus to the Dissertation Committee within one year of beginning ENC 7980 Dissertation.
+Failure to submit a prospectus within one year of beginning ENC 7980 is grounds being placed on academic probation, absent extenuating circumstances.

+A Texts & Technology prospectus is typically 20-30 pages in length but can be longer or shorter depending on the preferences of the student's Dissertation Committee.

 The student's Dissertation Committee has flexibility in determining the time allowed for the completion of a prospectus, but should be mindful that it must be submitted within one year of beginning ENC 7980 Dissertation.
 The Committee also should keep in mind that a full-time student is expected to complete all dissertation work within four semesters of completing their exams, including summers.
-Part-time students generally take six semesters to complete. - 4.
-Approximately 6 weeks prior to the end of the semester in which the student proposes finalizing the prospectus, they should circulate the draft prospectus to each member of their Committee for comment. - a.
-Committee members should provide feedback/notes to the student in writing within two weeks of receiving the draft prospectus.
+Part-time students generally take six semesters to complete the dissertation after exams.